scenaristeur/compagent-tuto/README.md

 ```

 This file calls the main-element.js build by "npm run build" command.
 This command build /dist/main-element.js from /src/main-element.js.
-This allow us to use a CustomElement "<main-element></main-element>"
+This allow us to use a CustomElement "main-element"

 /src/main-element.js